 iii) It produces raw materials and supports various industries like cotton, jute etc.

-iv) Agricultural products like tea, coffee, spices are exported and brings foreign exchange.
+iv) India exports Agricultural products like tea, coffee, spices etc. which brings foreign exchange.

-v) It contributes to Gross Domestic Product (GDP) between 15-18 percent.
+v) Lastly, It contributes to Gross Domestic Product (GDP) between 15-18 percent.

 TYPES OF AGRICULTURE IN INDIA: